SarahCadet/AI-Studio-Model/README.md

 # Heartbeat Stress Prediction with 1D CNN

 This repository contains the code and resources for a 1D Convolutional Neural Network (1D CNN) model designed to predict stress levels using Photoplethysmogram (PPG) data.
-This project was developed as part of the AI Studio program by Embolden Associates LLC.
+This project was developed as part of the AI Studio for Embolden Associates LLC.

 ---